LeonSD09/Python-Documentation/Bokeh/RealPython_Tutorial/InteractiveVisualizationWithBokeh.md

 Okay, lots of new things going on - I'll start from the top:

 * I want to be able to clearly tell which games were wins versus losses.
 With that in mind I've used a ```CategoricalColorMapper``` to map a color to the respective values of the ```winLoss``` column of my ```ColumnDataSource```
 * The initial view will only show the first 10 games of the 76ers' season, and I want to be able to pan horizontally throughout the season.
-Thus I specified for the toolbar to have an ```xpan``` tool to allow me to pan the plots without having to worry about accidentally skewing the view along the vertical axis.
+Thus I specified for the toolbar to have an ```xpan``` tool to allow me to pan the plots without having to worry about accidentally skewing the view along the vertical axis
 * The ```CategoricalColorMapper``` is implemented upon the creation of the glyph as seen above
 * Observe how simple it is to link the axes.
 To implement the syncing of the x-axes across the four plots, all I have to do is set the ```x_range``` of their respective figures to each other.
 That's it!
 * Lastly, a little bit of a trick.
 I want to add a title bar to the visualization.
 I could have tried to do this on the ```ptsFig``` but it would have been limited to the space of that figure.
 In the example, I used Bokeh's ability to interpret HTML to insert  a ```Div``` element that contains my title information.
 Once that is created, I simply combine that with my ```gridplot()``` in a ```column()``` layout.